 1. Deininger, Klaus.
 2003.
 “Land Policies for Growth and Poverty Reduction.”
 World Bank Policy Research Report, World Bank, Washington, DC.

 2. World Bank.
 1989.
 World Development Report 1989.
 New York: Oxford University Press.

 3. Deininger, Klaus, and Juan Sebastian Chamorro.
 2002.
 “Investment and Equity Effects of Land Regularization: The Case of Nicaragua.”
 World Bank, Washington, DC.

 4. Burns, Anthony.
 2002.
-“Land Registration to Improve Security, Transparency, Governance & Sustainable Resource Management.”
-In “Comparative Study of Land Administration Systems,” World Bank Asia Regional Workshop on Land Policy and Administration working paper, World Bank, Washington, DC.
+“Land Registration to Improve Security, Transparency, Governance and Sustainable Resource Management.”
+In “Comparative Study of Land Administration Systems,” World Bank Asia Regional Workshop on Land Policy and Administration Working Paper, World Bank, Washington, DC.

 7. Burns, Anthony.
 2002.
-“Land Registration to Improve Security, Transparency, Governance & Sustainable Resource Management.”
-In “Comparative Study of Land Administration Systems,” World Bank Asia Regional Workshop on Land Policy and Administration working paper, World Bank, Washington, DC.
+“Land Registration to Improve Security, Transparency, Governance and Sustainable Resource Management.”
+In “Comparative Study of Land Administration Systems,” World Bank Asia Regional Workshop on Land Policy and Administration Working Paper, World Bank, Washington, DC.

-8. Property information held in cadastres and land registries is part of the land information available to governments.
-Land information also includes other geographic, environmental and socioeconomic data related to land that are useful for urban planning and development.
+8. Property information held in cadasters and land registries is part of the land information available to governments.
+Land information also includes other geographic, environmental and socioeconomic data related to land which are useful for urban planning and development.